abhisrkckl/InPTA-DR2-SPNTA/docs/SOP.md

 # SOP for SPNTA using Vela

-## Preliminary sanity checks for data
+## Preliminary checks for the data

 1. Check if PINT can read the par and tim files.